STAR Voting can be adopted for elections with or without a primary

 With STAR Voting, in many cases we could skip low-turnout primaries and just vote once in November.
-STAR Voting eliminates vote splitting and the spoiler effect, so it’s highly accurate with any number of candidates in the race.
-Skipping the primary would save taxpayers money, would save voters time, and the shorter campaign season would make it more accessible for grassroots candidates to run for office, in turn combatting the influence of money in politics.
+STAR Voting eliminates vote-splitting and the spoiler effect, so it’s highly accurate with any number of candidates in the race.
+Skipping the primary would save taxpayers money, would save voters time, and the shorter campaign season would make it more affordable and accessible for grassroots candidates to run for office, in turn combatting the influence of money in politics.

 NOTE ON VOTING METHODS AND LARGER FIELDS OF CANDIDATES: Choose-One Plurality voting is notoriously vulnerable to vote-splitting, and as a result, it can fail to produce representative outcomes in elections with more than two candidates in the race.